FlossWare-Archives/scripts/README.md

 $WORKSPACE/../FlossWare-scripts/bash/bintray/rpm-publish.sh --bintrayUser someUser --bintrayKey abcdefghijklmnopqrstuvwxyz0123456789ABCD --bintrayAccount someAccount --bintrayRepo someRepo --bintrayPackage somePackage --bintrayFile /path/to/the.rpm --bintrayContext /path/to/the.specFile
 ```

 The line `$WORKSPACE/../FlossWare-scripts/bash/openshift/openshift-push-to-gitrepo.sh` will commit and tag your spec file and push it out to either [GitHub] (https://github.com/) or [Bitbucket] (https://bitbucket.org/).
-All git commit messages since the last tag will be included in the `%changelog` section.
+The tag is generated from the spec file (using the `Version` dash `Release`) and a comment is added to [Git] (http://git-scm.com).
+Additionally, git commit messages since the last tag will be included in the `%changelog` section.

 As an example: